Best swimming watches for tracking your pool and open-water swim sessions in 2026

 How we tested

-What to look for when buying a swimming watch
+Features to look for in a swimming watch

 Buying a watch for swimming can really help your training and racing.
 They allow you to track your time in water and at the most basic level (for pool use) will count your lengths for you.